 • suitability to pumping hazardous or hygienic fluids

-• excellent suction capability, in order to avoid air pockets hindering the functioning of external gear pumps
+• excellent suction capability, to avoid air pockets hindering the functioning of external gear pumps

 • resistance and long lasting performance